Setting up your development environment

 This is going to talk about getting started developing gem5.

 When modifying any open source project, it is important to follow the project’s style guidelines.
-Details on gem5 style can be found on the gem5 wiki page.
+Details on gem5 style can be found on the gem5 Coding Style page.

 To help you conform to the style guidelines, gem5 includes a script